-READING PLUS EXEMPLARS STANDARD EXPECTATION ALIGNMENT READING STEM WRITING PROMPT Literature RL.4.1 Key Ideas and Details Refer to details and examples in a text when explaining what the text says explicitly and when drawing inferences from the text.
+READING PLUS EXEMPLARS STANDARD IDENTIFIER STANDARD ALIGNMENT READING STEM WRITING PROMPT Reading Liter ature · RL.4.1 Key Ideas and Details - Refer to details and examples in a text when explaining what the text states explicitly and when drawing inferences from the text.
 Standard met According to the selection, what two things does Midas love more than anything else?
 Write a speech for a character in a selection you read in which the character describes his or her life, home, and the things he or she likes to do.
-RL.4.2 Key Ideas and Details Determine a theme of a story, drama, or poem from details in the text; summarize the text.
+RL.4.2 Key Ideas and Details - Determine a theme of a story, drama, or poem from details in the text; summarize a text.
 Standard met This selection is mainly about Write an email to a friend and describe a selection you read.
-RL.4.3 Key Ideas and Details Describe in depth a character, setting, or event in a story or drama, drawing on specific details in the text (e.g., a character's thoughts, words, or actions).
+RL.4.3 Key Ideas and Details - Describe in depth a character, setting, or event in a story or drama, drawing on specific details in the text (e.g., a character's thoughts, words, or actions).
 Standard met Read this excerpt.
 Which two of the following characteristics best describe the crow that participated in this experiment?
 Explain why you agree or disagree with the behavior of a character.
-RL.4.4 Craft and Structure Determine the meaning of words and phrases as they are used in a text, including those that allude to significant characters found in mythology (e.g., Herculean).
+RL.4.4 Craft and Structure - Determine the meaning of words and phrases as they are used in a text, including those that allude to significant characters found in mythology (e.g., Herculean); explain how figurative language (e.g., simile, metaphor) enriches a text.
 Standard partially met Read this excerpt from the selection.
 What does the phrase "mastering the elements" mean?
 Choose a selection that included some unfamiliar vocabulary.
 Replace the unfamiliar words with synonyms that are easier to understand yet still convey the same meaning.